wintercameearly/home-energy-management-system/README.md

 # Cloud Based IoT Energy Management System
-An Energy Management System built for the purpose of improving Home Enegery Usage Efficiency.
+A Home Energy Management System built for the purpose of improving Home Energy Usage Efficiency.

 This system was built using Cloud Technologies and systems to enable consistent, location-independent access to energy information.